-2 Summary of significant accounting policies
+2 Summary of material accounting policies

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.
-Where appropriate, comparatives have been reclassified to enhance comparability with current year disclosures.

 (a) Basis of preparation

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards, other authoritative pronouncements of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.